mcjazzyfunky/archived-php-logging/README.md

 [PSR-3 Logger Interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)
 approved by the [PHP Framework Interop Group](https://en.wikipedia.org/wiki/PHP_Standard_Recommendation).<br>
 Maybe using this quasi standard should be your first choice!<br>
-Nevertheless the author for "php-logging" is of the opinion, that the API of PSR-3 is a bit suboptimal (for example the PSR-3 logger interface does not provide methods to find out whether logging is activated for a certain domain, also you cannot pass the throwables/exceptions which are the cause of the log
+Nevertheless the author of "php-logging" is of the opinion, that the API of PSR-3 is a bit suboptimal (for example the PSR-3 logger interface does not provide methods to find out whether logging is activated for a certain domain, also you cannot pass the throwables/exceptions which are the cause of the log